Table of Contents

 Safety Considerations

-References for safety guidelines can be sourced from organizations such as the American Academy of Pediatrics (AAP) and the National Association for the Education of Young Children (NAEYC), which provide comprehensive safety standards for early childhood environments (AAP, 2020; NAEYC, 2021).
+For additional guidance, organizations like the American Academy of Pediatrics (AAP) and the National Association for the Education of Young Children (NAEYC) offer comprehensive safety standards and guidelines for early childhood environments.
+These resources can help ensure that the playschool environment meets the highest safety standards (AAP, 2020; NAEYC, 2021).

 Creating Engaging Environments